 The 2016 F-150 had four different engine options to choose from, which affected the towing capacity of the truck and rightfully so.
-There are other things that affect the towing capacity as well like axle ratio, cab configuration or cab style, 4WD or 2WD configurations and so on so you need to refer to the charts in order to get an accurate number.
+There are other things that affect the capacity numbers as well like axle ratio, cab configuration or cab style, 4WD or 2WD configurations and so on so you need to refer to the charts in order to get an accurate number.

-Always refer to your owner's manual for all of the required towing information to be sure you follow their recommendations , limits and capabilities of your specific vehicle.
+Always refer to your owner's manual for all of the required information to be sure you follow their recommendations , limits and capabilities of your specific vehicle.

 2016 F-150 Towing Overview